rishabsr25/liberty-parks-app/IMPLEMENTATION_SUMMARY.md

 - **Voting**: Click yes/no buttons to vote on polls
 - **Map**: Select different parks and filter amenities
 - **Report**: Submit an issue report with all details
-- **AI Helper**: Try searching with different activity descriptions
+- **Park Selector**: Try searching with different activity descriptions

 ---